 - An in-depth accessibility profile for the Wilderness Section has been compiled.

 - An in-depth accessibility profile for the Tsitsikamma Section has been compiled.

-- View the accessibily features overview for the Tsitsikamma Section, as featured in the Rolling Inspiration magazine.
+- View the accessibility features overviews for the Tsitsikamma Section, Wilderness Section and Knysna Section, as featured in the Rolling Inspiration magazine.

 - Please see additional information on Wheelchair Accessibility

 As at July 2010 there are five units in Garden Route National Park that have adaptations for guests with mobility challenges, three in the Tsitsikamma section and two in the Wilderness section.